LeviSchuck/tiny-cbor/README.md

 This minimal generic library decodes most useful CBOR structures into simple JavaScript structures:

-- Maps with keys as strings or numbers with `CBORType` values
+- Maps with keys as strings or numbers with `CBORType` values as a `Map`
 - Arrays of `CBORType` values
 - integers
 - float32 and float64